 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable reference architecture with complete, executable TypeScript code covering all four Firecrawl endpoints.
-Its main weaknesses are the lack of explicit validation/error-recovery steps integrated into the workflows and the monolithic inline presentation of all implementation code.
-The error handling table is useful but disconnected from the step-by-step flow.
+This is a solid, highly actionable skill with complete executable TypeScript implementations covering all four Firecrawl endpoints and realistic pipeline patterns.
+Its main weaknesses are the lack of validation checkpoints in the multi-step workflows (especially for batch/destructive operations like file writes) and the monolithic inline presentation of all implementation code that could benefit from being split across referenced files.

 Suggestions